dgraph-io/dgraph-docs/content/dgraph-overview.md

 [Dgraph Case Studies](https://dgraph.io/case-studies).

-## Dgraph database and Dgraph cloud services
+## Dgraph database and Dgraph Cloud

 You can run Dgraph database in a variety of ways: